buger/jsonparser/README.md

 ## Need to speedup your app?

 I'm available for consulting and can help you push your app performance to the limits.
-Ping me at: Leonid Bugaev <leonsbox@gmail.com>.
+Ping me at: leonsbox@gmail.com.

 ## Reference